Cooper instability and superconductivity on the Penrose lattice: Mean-field results

 The $U$-dependence of $k_BT_c$ is plotted in Fig.~\ref{fig-scgapFT}(c), which also satisfies the similar relation as Eqs.~\eqref{EB1} and \eqref{DeltaMin},

-Physically $\alpha$ should be proportional to $\varrho(0)$, which can be tested in larger lattices.
 Varying $U$, the relation between $\Delta_{\rm Min}$ and $k_BT_c$ is shown in Fig.~\ref{fig-scgapFT}(d), from which we find that $k_BT_c\propto\Delta_{\rm Min}$ for weak $U$.
 The situation is similar for $\Delta_{\rm Max}$.
 All these temperature-dependent behaviors obtained here are well consistent with the BCS theory \cite{Bardeen1957Theory}.

 To study the thermal dynamic property of the system, especially that of the superconducting phase transition, we have calculated the entropy $S$ and the specific heat $C_V$, which are formulated as \cite{Bardeen1957Theory}